3 Ways Portland Home Buyers Can Benefit from a Cooler Market

 A real estate “contingency” is a certain condition that must be met in order for the transaction to proceed.
 For example, a home inspection contingency allows buyers to back out of the deal if the inspector finds an issue they’re unwilling to accept.
 More importantly, the contingency allows the buyer to recover their earnest money deposit (as long as the contract is worded that way).

-Today, the real estate market is shifting toward something resembling “normal.”
-And in a normal housing market, it’s common for home buyers to add certain contingencies to their purchase agreements.
-This is another benefit Portland-area home buyers have today that they might have lacked during 2020 and 2021.
+In a normal housing market, it’s common for home buyers to add certain contingencies to their purchase agreements.

 In addition to the market-related trends above, Portland home buyers today don’t have to contend with rapidly rising home prices.
-In fact, house values across Oregon and elsewhere in the nation leveled off during the second half of 2022.
+In fact, house values across Oregon and elsewhere in the nation have only inched up year-over-year.
 That’s just one more way that the real estate market is moving in a more buyer-friendly direction.

 Other Blogs You May Like